TobikoData/sqlmesh/docs/concepts/macros.md

 The critical distinction between the SQLMesh macro approach and templating systems is the role string substitution plays.
 In templating systems, string substitution is the entire and only point.
 In SQLMesh, string substitution is just one step toward modifying the semantic representation of the SQL query. *SQLMesh macros work by building and modifying the semantic representation of the SQL query.*

-The SQLMesh macro processor is implemented based on two facts: the input text may contain Python code, and the code returned by the macro processor must be semantically valid SQL code.
-The processor must differentiate Python code from other types of text so it can *evaluate* the code with Python - we refer to this as "evaluation mode."
-In contrast, for non-Python code it uses "literal mode" to modify the semantical representation with substituted strings.

-After processing all the non-SQL text, it uses the values to modify the semantic representation of the query to its final state.
+After processing all the non-SQL text, it uses the substituted values to modify the semantic representation of the query to its final state.

 It uses the following five step approach to accomplish this: